apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Judge sets trial date for Trump's election interference case**
+**Florida receives more than 1,600 complaints after potentially contaminated fuel sold as Idalia looms**

-You can read more about it [here](https://www.pbs.org/newshour/show/federal-judge-sets-march-trial-date-for-trumps-federal-election-interference-case).
+You can read more about it [here](https://www.youtube.com/watch?v=IRWISgpypLw).

 ## Requirements
 - Python 3.8